muhammadimran021/Marvel/README.md

 For simplicity, the character repository only uses one data source, which implements data extraction from the remote Marvel API.

 It would be easy to implement another data source with a database or any other persistence method to enrich this layer.
-This is the reason why there is an interface to implement a data source.
+This is the reason why there is an interface to represent a data source.

 #### Concrete benefit of using a repository with data sources